AfonsoCunha22/MLOpsProject/MLOpsProject/reports/end_report/README.md

 >
 > Answer:

-For our project, we used a number of Google Cloud Platform (GCP) services strategically integrated into various tasks and workflows.
+We used a number of Google Cloud Platform (GCP) services strategically integrated into various tasks and workflows.
 Here's how we used these services:

 - **Google Cloud Source Repositories**: We used this to create a Git repository that was fully integrated with other GCP services, ensuring all team members had access and version control was streamlined (M5).